A tour itinerary to Shiraz

-The second day of Shiraz tour
+The second day of the Shiraz tour

 In the morning

 Do you want to know about our first destination in the second 24-hour Shiraz tour?
 So, let’s begin it.
-We want to experience the sunrise of the second day of your trip, by watching the dance of sunlight in the mosque of Nasir ol-Milk Shiraz or Pink Mosque.
+We want to experience the sunrise on the second day of your trip, by watching the dance of sunlight in the mosque of Nasir ol-Milk Shiraz or Pink Mosque.

 Here, the sun passes through the colored glasses and sits on Iranian carpets.
 Every corner of this mosque is a great place to take pictures.
 Surely you don’t want to leave this mosque once you arrive there!

 If you could convince yourself to leave the pink mosque, you can continue your travel in the city of Lotf Ali Khan Zand and visit the Vakil bazaar.
 In this historical bazaar, your eyes will be amazed by the jewelry stores and carpet stores, and the smell of spices will make you enter these stores.
 Here is a place that is known as the Zand surrounding sites.